alexs95/summarization-research/README.md

 In order to be able to evaluate factual correctness scores it is required that the corresponding input article of each decoded summary is known.
 In current implementations it is not possible to easily do so.
-As such the cnn-dailymail project was modified to save the articles alongside the decoded stories.
+As such the cnn-dailymail project was modified to save the articles alongside the decoded stories with a unique identifier.

 ### Modify pre-processing steps to output the article